My years are measured in seasons now, not months or years. Each brings a flurry of activity and opportunity for growth.

 The leaves shift colors and drift down.
 As much as my two-year-old loves jumping on the bed, he’s never jumped in leaves before.
 We start with a slow-motion fall, easing our way down with giggles and flailing.
 After a few jumps, he piles the leaves into the wheelbarrow by the armful.

 The week before, we had stripped the garden, pulling out monstrous tomato plants and prickly squash.
 Now, we empty the composter, scraping the sides of the dark sludge and shreds of newspaper caught there.
 We break down the straw bale that held our Jack o’lantern, layering it in with the compost and leaves.
 The pile nearly comes up to my son’s head.

-This is a series I’m doing using everyday situations to help kids explore science – particularly ecology and biology – more in depth.
+This post explores the biology and ecology of seashells at the beach, including the animals who use them and how they create them.
+It’s part of a series I’m doing on using everyday situations to help young kids explore science – particularly ecology and biology – more in depth.

 As the summer wraps up, many families head out to the beach.
 While you’re there, use the opportunity to learn about seashells and the creatures that once lived in them.

 The Victorian-influenced sun and moon wallpaper, that I felt so grown-up picking out.
 The musical theater posters on the wall, including one from West Side Story signed by the touring cast.
 The photograph of two manatees kissing at Homosassa Springs that my dad took when I was in third grade.
 The glow-in-the-dark stars on the ceiling, interspersed with painted clouds.
 All fundamental elements of my childhood bedroom, now all gone.
 Instead, it’s some other child’s bedroom, empty and awaiting his dream of what he wants it to be.